 Other options for treating dehydration in cats include administering fluid subcutaneously, under the skin, or through an IV.
 Your veterinarian can administer fluids and teach you the proper way to administer subcutaneous fluids at home.

 Should Cats Drink Milk?

-Although many people believe that cats love milk, it is not a good idea to give milk to an adult cat.
-It is not beneficial to them and might cause stomach upset.
+Although many people believe cats love milk, giving milk to an adult cat is not good.
+It’s not beneficial to them and might cause stomach upset.
 Cats are lactose intolerant and have a hard time digesting milk.

-Kittens drink their mother’s milk until they are weaned, but after that they should be given water and soft kitten food to drink and eat.
-For a small kitten who has lost its mother, there are kitten formulas available.
-Lactose-free cat milk can be given as a treat, but it is not a necessary part of a cat’s diet.
+Kittens drink their mother’s milk until they are weaned, but after that, they should be given water and soft kitten food to drink and eat.
+There are kitten formulas available for a small kitten who has lost its mother.
+Lactose-free cat milk can be given as a treat, but it’s not a necessary part of a cat’s diet.

 Food and Water Bowls Make a Difference

 It isn’t just what you put in the bowl, but the bowl itself that can make a difference when it comes to keeping your cats properly nourished and hydrated.
 Plastic bowls are convenient, but some cats are allergic to plastic.
 Also, they can crack, causing leaks or contamination.
 Therefore, stainless steel or ceramic bowls are the best choices for both food and water bowls.

 Select a bowl that is large enough for your cat to enjoy a meal without it touching her whiskers, and that won’t tip over or slide around easily.
 A placemat under the bowls will help protect your floor from spills and keep the eating area clean and neat.
 If you work late or need to be away from home, you might consider an automatic feeder, which can be programmed to dispense food at intervals throughout the day.

 What Are Some Common Mistakes People Make?